chartjs/Chart.js/docs/09-Advanced.md

 #### .update(duration, lazy)

 Triggers an update of the chart.
-This can be safely called after replacing the entire data object.
+This can be safely called after updating the data object.
 This will update all scales, legends, and then re-render the chart.

 ```javascript
 // duration is the time for the animation of the redraw in milliseconds